All Polyhedral Manifolds are Connected by a 2-Step Refolding: Introduction

 Past work on refolding has focused on the restriction to polyhedral manifolds that are the surfaces of \emph{convex polyhedra}.
 This version began with a specific still-open question --- is there a 1-step refolding from a cube to a regular tetrahedron? --- independently posed by M. Demaine (1998), F. Hurtado (2000), and E. Pegg (2000).
 When E. Demaine and J. O'Rourke wrote this problem in their book \cite[Open Problem 25.6]{Demaine-O'Rourke-2007}, they also introduced the multi-step refolding problem.
 Let $\graph C_A$ be the subgraph of $\graph G_A$ restricting to convex polyhedra and their unfoldings.
 Demaine, Demaine, Diomidova, Kamata, Uehara, and Zhang \cite{Refolding_CGTA} showed that several convex polyhedra of surface area $A$ are all in the same connected component of~$\graph C_A$: doubly covered triangles, doubly covered regular polygons, tetramonohedra (tetrahedra whose four faces are congruent acute triangles, including doubly covered rectangles), regular prisms, regular prismatoids, augmented regular prismatoids, and all five Platonic solids.
 These refoldings require just $O(1)$ steps (at most~$9$).

-Our 2-step refolding is very general, applying in particular to any two convex polyhedra, but crucially relies on a nonconvex intermediate manifold $\manifold I$.
+Our 2-step refolding is very general, applying in particular to any two convex polyhedra; for example, Figure~\ref{fig:cube-tetrahedron} shows the example of a cube to a regular tetrahedron.
+But our refolding crucially relies on a nonconvex intermediate manifold~$\manifold I$.
 We conjecture that two steps is also optimal, even for two convex polyhedra.
 Indeed, Arseneva, Demaine, Kamata, and Uehara \cite{CommonUnfolding_CCCG2022} conjectured that most pairs of doubly covered triangles (specifically, those with rationally independent angles) have no common unfolding, and thus no 1-step refolding.
 As evidence, they showed (by exhaustive search) that any common unfolding has at least $300$ vertices.
 Assuming this conjecture, two steps are sometimes necessary.
 Two steps is also the first situation where we have an intermediate manifold $\manifold I$, which is what allows us to exploit the additional freedom of the nonconvexity of~$\manifold I$.